jimmyeao/EliteCounter/README.md

     ArduinoJson (Version 5.x)

-  If you would lie a pause after each stat, change the line
+  If you would like a pause after each stat, change the line

   **#define DELAY 000 //the delay between changing stats**